top of page

 Hello,

 I am a British writer and teacher based in Hamburg.
 I won a Scottish Book Trust New Writers Award in 2010 and was long-listed for the Mslexia Novel Prize in 2015.
-My current project is a memoir about growing up in a mixed English/Greek-Cypriot household during the 80s set against the aftermath of the Cyprus conflict.
+My current project is a creative non fiction book about growing up in a mixed English/Greek-Cypriot household during the 80s set against the aftermath of the Cyprus conflict.

 tumblr_lze9irwZD21rp1s6ao1_r1_1280.jpg